 Published: January 2026

 Fire TV Blaster?
-Discontinued.
+No longer available.

 Why Amazon Discontinued the Fire TV Blaster

-But here's what probably happened:
+But this is what most likely happened:

 What the Fire TV Blaster Actually Did